 - Bioplastics from urban sewage sludge;

-SCALIBUR aims to inspire a revolution in urban biowaste recycling in Europe.
 Greenovate!
-Europe will lead activities to facilitate the replication of the project’s solutions, including an e-learning training programme for municipalities and entrepreneurs.
-Municipalities looking to improve biowaste recycling in their city are invited to join an Early Adopter Club, which will organise activities to share best practices from the SCALIBUR pilots.
+Europe will lead activities to facilitate the replication and exploitation of the project’s solutions, together with members Geonardo and Van der Meer & van Tilburg.
+This includes the development of an e-learning training programme for municipalities and entrepreneurs.
+Municipalities looking to improve biowaste recycling in their city are also invited to join an Early Adopter Club, which will organise activities to share best practices from the SCALIBUR pilots.
 Recycling of biowaste into bio-based products creates many new business opportunities, and Greenovate!
 Europe will mentor 10 entrepreneurs and businesses looking to enter this market.